go to homepage go to project rules go to information for teachers go to resources go to photo gallery

 4. Materials Needed: Rain Gutters, Water & Stopwatches

-For about $40, four 3-meter plastic rain gutters (at least 9cm wide or notify your students), two connectors, and four end caps (seen in starting photo and video clip) can be purchased from a local home improvement store (find a local store here).
-Typical rain gutters are 3 meters long, so they need to be connected in pairs to make both drag racing lanes.
-The four rain gutters will require about 20 gallons to fill, so 5-gallon jugs, buckets, or a hose are recommended for use throughout the competition.
-Three stopwatches are also recommended to time the races.
+For about $40, four 3-meter plastic rain gutters (shop for 10ft vinyl gutters with a 4¡± to 5¡± width), two connectors, and four end caps (seen in starting photo and video clips) can be purchased from a home improvement store (find a local store here).
+Use rain gutters with a symmetric U-shaped cross-section, not "K" type gutters.
+Typical rain gutters are 3 meters long, so two need to be connected in line to make each 5-meter drag racing lane.

 Back to Top